 From Pennsylvania to Maine, these are some of the best snow tubing spots in the Northeast.

-As the home of the Pocono Mountains, Pennsylvania has plenty of places to go snow tubing.
-But if you’re looking for crazy fast slopes and the best all-around action, this park is arguably the most fun!
+The home of the Pocono Mountains, Pennsylvania has plenty of places to go snow tubing.
+But if you’re looking for crazy fast slopes and the best all-around action, head to Camelback.

-As the biggest snow tubing park in the U.S. with 42 lighting-fast lanes, Camelback Resort has plenty of great slopes to go around.
-Enjoy the traditional (and always fun) snow tubing experience or try something a little different.
+As the biggest snow tubing park in the U.S. with 42 lighting-fast lanes, Camelback Resort has plenty of slopes to go around.
+Enjoy the traditional (and always awesome) snow tubing experience or try something a little different.
 Galactic Snowtubing features an after-dark LED light show bound to keep everyone excited once the sun goes down.
-Camelback also offers skiing, snowboarding, zip lining and a really fun mountain coaster.
+Camelback also offers skiing, snowboarding, zip lining, a mountain coaster and the indoor water park Aquatopia.

 Please note: Camelback snow tubing tickets can’t be purchased online.
 They are only available at the park on the day of your visit and are sold on a first-come, first-serve basis.
 Try getting to the park early to purchase tickets and go on a weekday if possible.
 Weekends are extremely busy.